Clinical Trials at California Cancer Center

 Every day around the world, groundbreaking clinical trials are offering new hope in the fight against cancer.
-At California Cancer Center, we’re committed to doing whatever it takes to find a cure, that is why we routinely bring national and international clinical cancer trials to Valley patients.
-We are currently enrolling our patients in clinical trials for lung, breast, colon and brain cancer.
+At the Community Medical Centers, we’re committed to doing whatever it takes to find a cure, that’s why we routinely bring national and international clinical cancer trials to Valley patients.
+See current clinical trials.

 Clinical trials are research studies focused on finding new ways to improve health and cancer care.
 Each study tries to answer scientific questions and to find better ways to prevent, diagnose, or treat cancer.
-A clinical study is one of the final stages of the cancer research process.
-Studies are done with cancer patients to find out whether promising approaches to cancer prevention, diagnosis and treatment are safe and effective.
+A clinical trial is one of the final stages of the cancer research process.
+Clinical trials are done with cancer patients to find out whether promising approaches to cancer prevention, diagnosis and treatment are safe and effective.

-The California Cancer Center is affiliated with the University of California, San Francisco, Fresno Medical Education Program and as a teaching cancer program, we are expected to enroll a minimum of 6% of new cancer patients into trials.
-All new cancer patients are screened for eligibility and may choose to participate in one of the recommended trials we offer.
+The California Cancer Center is affiliated with the UCSF Fresno Medical Education Program and as a teaching cancer program, we’re expected to enroll a minimum of 6 percent of new cancer patients into trials.
+New cancer patients are screened for eligibility and may choose to participate in one of the trials we offer.
 Patients cannot be enrolled in a clinical trial without their knowledge and consent.

-Most clinical trials are classified into one of three phases, this allows researchers to ask and answer questions in a way that results in reliable information about the drug and protects the patients:
+Most clinical trials are classified into one of three phases which allows researchers to ask and answer questions in a way that results in reliable information about the drug and protects the patients.

 What are my rights as a patient?